Rainbow party (sexuality): Origin

 The earliest known use of the phrase "rainbow party" is by American Christian pediatrician Meg Meeker in her 2002 book Epidemic: How Teen Sex Is Killing Our Kids.
 The book related allegations of adolescents suffering cancer, sterility, acute infections, and unwanted pregnancies as a consequence of starting sexual activity too early in life.
 Meeker relates the following story alleged to be from a 14-year-old patient from Michigan:

 [Allyson] had heard some kids were going to have a "rainbow party," but had no idea what that meant.
 Still, she thought it might be fun, and arranged to attend with a friend.
 After she arrived, several girls (all in the eighth grade) were given different shades of lipstick and told to perform oral sex on different boys to give them "rainbows."
 Once she realized what was happening, Allyson was too stunned and frightened to do anything.
 When a girl gave her some lipstick, she refused at first but, with repeated pressure, finally gave in.
 "It was one of the grossest things I've ever done."

 Meeker's book did not gain much attention.
 The following year, the concept of the rainbow party came to mainstream attention: the August issue of Seventeen included an article on oral sex which quoted a sex educator describing the phenomenon, and in October that year rainbow parties were discussed on The Oprah Winfrey Show.
+In the Oprah feature, Winfrey's interviewee Michelle Burford, a writer for O Magazine, claimed that "among the 50 girls I talked to ... [rainbow parties were] pervasive".
 The 2005 novel Rainbow Party, inspired by the Oprah feature, generated more media coverage of the idea of the rainbow party; media interest in rainbow parties peaked in this year.

 The sociologists Joel Best and Kathleen Bogle, in their book Kids Gone Wild: From Rainbow Parties to Sexting, Understanding the Hype Over Teen Sex argue that Meeker is unlikely to have invented the idea of the rainbow party.
 Though they were unable to find any evidence of it being discussed before Meeker's book, they suggest that it was likely an existing urban legend in relatively limited circulation among American teenagers which was made much more widespread by the media attention given to it.
 In an article for Reason, the journalist Cathy Young identifies the media attention to rainbow parties as part of a broader moral panic about oral sex, which she suggests was triggered by the Clinton–Lewinsky scandal which came to light in 1998.